-George Bush Intercontinental Airport is a central part of the air facilities of Houston, Texas, USA.
-The Houston Airport System has three facilities: George Bush Intercontinental Airport (GBIA), William P Hobby Airport and Ellington Field.
-All of these airports are in the midst of a $2.8bn multi-year expansion to meet increasing demands of aviation in Texas.
+George Bush Intercontinental Airport (GBIA) is a central part of the air facilities of Houston, Texas, US.
+The Houston Airport System has three facilities, namely George Bush Intercontinental Airport, William P Hobby Airport and Ellington Field.
+All of these airports are currently undergoing a $2.8bn multi-year expansion to meet increasing aviation demands in Texas.

-Located on more than 10,000ac, George Bush Intercontinental Airport is Houston’s largest airport, the fourth largest multi-airport system in the United States, and the ninth busiest commercial airport in the United States.
+Located on more than 10,000 acres, George Bush Intercontinental Airport is Houston’s largest airport, the fourth largest multi-airport system in the US and the ninth busiest commercial airport in the country.

-It offers non-stop service to 152 cities worldwide and served 35 million passengers in 2001 (36 million in 2005), a 6.7% increase over 1999.
-It served 4.5 million international passengers in 1998, which made it the eighth largest international passenger gateway in the USA and the eighth largest in the world.
+It offers non-stop service to 152 cities worldwide and served 35 million passengers in 2001 (36 million in 2005), a 6.7% increase from 1999.
+It served 4.5 million international passengers in 1998, which made it the eighth largest international passenger gateway in the US and the eighth largest in the world.

 The continuing expansion of passenger numbers necessitates significant expansion in terms of both capacity and speed of processing passengers and cargo.
-It is projected that numbers of passenger flights will double, and that cargo activity will increase to over 800,000t per year by 2017.
+It is projected that numbers of passenger flights will double and cargo activity will increase to more than 800,000t a year by 2017.

-The city authorities commissioned Parsons Brinckerhoff (PB) in 2001 to provide programme management, design and construction services for future development.
+In 2001, the city authorities commissioned Parsons Brinckerhoff (PB) to provide programme management, design and construction services for future development.

-The project, called the international services expansion program, involved a fifth runway, a new Federal Inspection Services (FIS) facility capable of handling 4,000 passengers an hour, expansions in all terminals, renovations to the existing international arrivals building (IAB) and expansion of the existing people-mover system from terminal C to the IAB.
-Additional elements included a 2,500-vehicle parking garage, a new E terminal, roadway and utility improvements.
+The project, called the international services expansion program, involved a fifth runway, a new federal inspection services (FIS) facility capable of handling 4,000 passengers an hour, expansions in all terminals, renovations to the existing international arrivals building (IAB) and expansion of the existing people-mover system from Terminal C to the IAB.
+Additional elements included a 2,500-vehicle parking garage, a new Terminal E, roadway and utility improvements.

 Leigh Fisher Associates carried out an environmental study on the effect of planned new runways at the airport in 2001 (their findings were positive).
 Key to the improvements was the construction of the new runway to run parallel with the current 8L-26R runway, which was completed in March 2003.

 The fourth major site project was the cargo terminal in the east cargo area.
-In February 2000 the airport authority gave approval for a new air cargo centre at the airport.
-The 40-year lease, awarded in mid-January 2000, gave AMB Property Corp and Trammell Crow Co the right to build and manage a rampside terminal on a 8.4ac site.
+In February 2000, the airport authority gave approval for a new air cargo centre at the airport.
+The 40-year lease, awarded in mid-January 2000, gave AMB Property Corp and Trammell Crow Co the right to build and manage a rampside terminal on an 8.4 acre site.
 The building is now able to accommodate a nose-loading 747 freighter with minor modifications.

 All four of the terminals have been improved by the construction of new concourses equipped with loading bridges.
 In addition, in 2001 GBIA increased the number of parking spaces between Terminal A and B by 5,600, to a total of 23,000 spaces.
 The parking garage at Terminal C was upgraded to provide another 600 spaces and was completed in July 2002.

-There is an increased demand for international destinations, and to meet this Houston expanded the terminal to accommodate five wide and four narrow body aircraft, and six regional jets.
-This was opened in June 2003 and also includes baggage, ticketing and Federal Inspection Station facilities.
+There is an increased demand for international destinations and to meet this, Houston expanded the terminal to accommodate five wide and four narrow-body aircraft, and six regional jets.
+This was opened in June 2003 and also includes baggage, ticketing and FIS facilities.

 The airport is an increasingly prominent gateway to South America and other international destinations.
 Continental Airline’s new exclusive-use international terminal, Terminal E, includes better baggage handling equipment and Federal Inspection Services (FIS) facilities.

-IAN+A Engineers were the designers using the 3D design program Bentley AutoPLANT.
-Lyda Swinerton were the general construction contractors and Gensler was the architect.
+IAN+A Engineers were the designers using the Bentley AutoPLANT 3D design programme.
+Lyda Swinerton was the general construction contractors and Gensler the architect.
 The two-storey terminal was a major component of the modernisation of the airport.
 The project has added 14 more gates in the first phase and 16 gates in the second phase for a total of 30.

 The new international arrivals building opened during the first quarter of 2005 to process all arriving international passengers at GBIA.
-The 800,000ft² facility connects with Terminals D and E via pedestrian bridges.
+The 800,000ft² facility connects to Terminals D and E via pedestrian bridges.